Program

 Time and session # Themes and Speakers

-09:00 – 09:05 S6.1 Moderator introduction (Mikkel Andersen – Global Category Manager and Health & Nutrition Lead – Lantmannen Unibake International)
+09:00 – 09:05 S6.1 Moderator introduction (Mikkel Andersen, Global Category Manager and Health & Nutrition Lead, Lantmännen Unibake International)

-10:30 – 11:15 S6.7 Industry leaders Panel discussion
+10:30 – 11:15 S6.6 Industry leaders Panel discussion — Didier Boudy (Melle Dessert), Andrew Pyne (FOB), Caroline Sluyter

 Session 7 – Adressing the drivers of the bakery business future; how will we re-invent bakery?